 Azenhas do Mar Natural Pools, Sintra

-Moving on to mainland Portugal, we're off to the province of Sintra which is home to the wonderful coastal village of Azenhas do Mar.
-When you arrive at Azenhas do Mar you drive over a bridge which will invite you to stop and take in the picture-perfect scenery which is especially beautiful at sunset.
+Moving on to mainland Portugal, we venture to the province of Sintra, where the charming coastal village of Azenhas do Mar awaits.
+Upon arrival, crossing a bridge beckons you to pause and absorb the picturesque scenery, especially enchanting at sunset.

 Tidal pools of Leça de Palmeira, Porto